Brandon Smith (rugby league): Early life

 Smith was born in Waiheke Island, New Zealand, and is of Norwegian and Māori descent.

 He played his junior rugby league for the Waiheke Rams and Bay Roskill Young Guns in New Zealand.

 He moved to Townsville as a teenager because his older brother Dylan Smith had an under 20s contract with the North Queensland Cowboys.
 In Townsville, he was educated at Kirwan State High School, Townsville where he played school-level football.
 He continued playing junior league with Centrals Tigers and Brothers in Townsville.

 Playing career

 Smith played for the North Queensland Cowboys in the National Youth Competition for two seasons, playing 44 games and scoring 30 tries.
+Smith had initially been sacked by the North Queensland club after an off-field incident where he punched a police officer but was re-signed six months later after impressing for Wynnum Manly in the Mal Meninga Cup.
 In May 2016, he played for the 2016 Junior Kiwis against the Junior Kangaroos.
 In September 2016, he was named at hooker in the Team of the Year.

-He signed a 3-year contract with the Melbourne Storm in the following month.
+He signed a three-year contract with the Melbourne Storm in the following month.